The Princess Without Parents

 “Welcome to Peridotia, Duchess Yuli, and honored guests.
 It is a pleasure to welcome you to our palace.
 I trust your journey was a safe one.”

-The duchess, accompanied by her attendants and guards, returned the greeting.
-A young knight beside her faltered for a moment, captivated by the princess’s poised beauty—until the duchess gave a pointed cough.
-He straightened immediately.
+Duchess Yuli, accompanied by her attendants and guards, returned the greeting.
+A young guard beside her faltered for a moment, captivated by the young princess’s poised beauty.
+Yuli gave a pointed cough, and he straightened immediately.

 The grand hall was bathed in golden afternoon light, streaming through the stained-glass windows.
-Emerald and gold—the royal colors of Peridotia—danced across the polished marble floor like forest leaves lit by the sun.
+Peridot green and gold—the royal colors of Peridotia—danced across the polished marble floor like forest leaves lit by the sun.

 Peridotia, the kingdom of the evergreen, was blessed by the sacred spring and the great Mother Tree of the enchanted forest.
-That magic, ancient and unseen, was the lifeblood of the land.
-It was said that those born of the royal line carried the forest’s blessing—that they were entrusted with its protection, and in turn, it protected them.
+The ancient magic was the lifeblood of the land, and those born of the royal line carried the forest’s blessing—that they were entrusted with its protection, and in turn, it protected them.

-At the far end of the hall, beneath the crest of the royal family—a tree entwined with a golden thread—sat Princess Charlotte.
+At the far end of the hall, beneath the crest of the royal family, stood Princess Charlotte.

-Her golden hair seemed to melt like sunlight, and her eyes—peridots, true to her name—held a quiet, steady light.
+Her golden hair seemed to melt the sunlight, and her eyes—peridots, true to her name—held a steady light.
 Yet behind that gleam was a stillness.
 Not the calm of peace, but the stillness of someone holding her breath for too long.

-Before her stood Duchess Yuli of Bahariss, the desert kingdom to the west.
+Before her stood Duchess Yuli of Bahharis, the desert kingdom to the west.
 Tall and silver-haired, the duchess carried herself with the kind of grace only earned by surviving storms.
-Today’s visit was a formality—a renewal of goodwill before discussing trade.
+Today’s visit was a formality, a renewal of goodwill before discussing trade.

 "You resemble your mother more with each passing year," Yuli said, her tone soft but assessing.
 "And your father’s kindness—yes, that too.
 I had my doubts about Peridotia’s future, but seeing you now… I am reassured."